uptech/appfit-sdk-docs/docs/flutter/usage.md

 final appFit = AppFit(configuration: configuration);
 ```

-Once you have the client constructed, tracking an event is as simple as calling `trackEvent`
+Once you have the client constructed, tracking an event is as simple as calling `trackEvent`.

 A full example can be found below.